aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 The data that the machine read, in order to reach its conclusions was of three kinds:

 - the Food Standards Agency's own data: Is it a pub, or a hospital?
 Is it a chain restaurant?
-Which local authority is it in?).
+Which local authority is it in?

 - census information from the local authority area: population size, age structure and density; residents’ country of birth, passport and language; house prices and economic situation; employment data; life expectancy and disability rate.